estherbouquet/lectura-plus/README.md

 ## 💻 customize print speed and density

 - turn the printer on while pushing the feed button

   - it prints a test

 - press the feed button again for more than 1 sec

   - Mode Selection opens

   - press shortly (<1 sec)three times the feed button and one time long (>1 sec) the feed button

     - it opens Customize Value Settings

       - press three times to open the density options and one time long (>1 sec) the feed button

         - press three times to select density +2 and one time long (>1 sec) the feed button

       - press four times to open the speeed options and one time long (>1 sec) the feed button

         - press eleven times to select speed 11 and one time long (>1 sec) the feed button

 - turn the printer off and restart it to use it

+## 💻 install the button that will control the printer

+Because the code that launches the printer is linked to a physical button being pushed or not, we need to physically connect the button to the raspberry.
+We added at LED and resistor as there is no GUI involved in this project so it tells people that the print is being processed and they don't need to push the button again.

+  - Materials:
+    - 1 breadboard
+    - 1 pushed button
+    - 1 LED
+    - 1 resistor (valeur??)
+    - 4 male cables
+    - 3 female cables

+SCHEMA + PHOTO CONNEXION SUR BREADBOARD
+ET MONTRER PINS DU RASPBERRY OÙ ON CONNECTE

 ## 💻 try the code